tailrecursion/clojure-adapter-servlet/README.md

 ```
 * create an entry point to your application as specified by the init-params in the aformentioned web.xml file.

-* if this library is used outside the context of a servlet container, it will also be necessary to add the javax servlet library to the project dependecies:
+* if this library is used outside the context of a servlet container, it will also be necessary to add the javax servlet library to your project's dependecies:

 ```edn
 [javax.servlet/javax.servlet-api "3.1.0" :scope "provided"]